 Locate all hazardous waste within a regulated area.
 The maximum weight for each drum, when filled, is 821 pounds.
 Properly seal and label all drums.
 Transport waste storage drums to a secured, marked, temporary storage area.
-Locate the temporary storage area on well-drained ground not susceptible to flooding or storm water run-off.
+Locate the temporary storage area on welldrained ground not susceptible to flooding or storm water run-off.
 Place drums on a pallet and cover with fiber reinforced, impermeable tarpaulins.
 Store drums no more than two drums wide and two drums high.
 Arrange drums so that labels are easily readable.
 Do not store waste in the temporary storage area longer than 90 days.

 561-11.6 Waste Disposal: Transport, treat and dispose of all hazardous and non-hazardous waste.
 Notify the Engineer a minimum of three weeks prior to the date of shipment of any waste to an off- site facility.
-Provide the Engineer with documentation that the receiving disposal facilities are properly licensed.
-Provide manifests for all hazardous and non-hazardous waste shipments.
-Identify any waste disposal subcontractors and provide a copy of their licensing to perform waste disposal and transport operations.
+Submit to the Engineer documentation that the receiving disposal facilities are properly licensed.
+Submit manifests for all hazardous and non-hazardous waste shipments.
+Identify any waste disposal subcontractors and submit verification of their licensing to perform waste disposal and transport operations.